DocZhero/tradeguerilla/README.md

 # tradeguerilla
-Python code for Algorithmic Trading from Blog tradeguerilla.com
+Python code for Algorithmic Trading from blog tradeguerilla.com